Facebook Wants More Quality News, But Its Recent Moves Won't Guarantee It

 And Facebook has still not figured out its stance on what informative content is.
 One of Facebook’s goals, Brown said, is “to try to define better what that means so that we capture news organizations like Recode or Vox that may not have the big brand that a broadly trusted publisher would,” she said.
 On all three, Brown added, “How this manifests in the coming months is not totally clear to us right now."

-Each of these three factors seem to be Facebook’s way of building proxies for what quality news should be, without placing itself in position to make clear judgment calls itself.
+Each of these three factors seem to be Facebook’s way of building proxies for what quality news should be, without placing itself in a position to make clear judgment calls itself.
 And indeed, in a statement to BuzzFeed News, Brown seemed to make this evident.
 “People and publishers on Facebook have been clear they prefer quality news; and our work to ensure broadly trusted sources, more informative sources, and local sources are finding distribution is a strong step toward delivering on that promise,” she said.

 Relying on these factors, instead of making its own calls, leaves Facebook in the position of saying it wants quality while potentially optimizing toward something else.